faa-swim/fns-client/README.md

     - FIL Cert needs to be in RSA (aka pem) format; conversion can been done via: ssh-keygen -p -N "" -m pem -f /path/to/key’
   6. Run the FnsClient; java -jar FnsClient.jar

+## Rest API - Prototype

 Once the FnsClient has started and initialized, NOTAMS can be queried directly from the NOTAM database, via calling the rest api, or by the web ui as localhost:8080

-## Rest API

-The FnsClient includes a basic REST API that can be used to query NOTAMS from the database.
-The API includes the following methods:
+There is an initial REST API implementation - but it is not fully functional.

+The target REST API includes the following web services - but again requires some javascript code modifications to run properly:

   - Query by Location Designator; e.g. ATL | wget http://localhost:8080/locationDesignator/{id}
   - Query by Classification; e.g. DOM | wget http://localhost:8080/classification/{classification}